Softnet-Free/softnet-java/docs/rpc/making-rpc-requests.md

 ## 16.2.
 Making RPC requests

 This section describes the technique of making RPC requests.
 Again, before making a request, it is desirable to check whether the remote service is online.
-See section "[13.1 Interface ClientEventListener]({{ site.baseurl }}{% link docs/client-platform-events/interface-client-event-listener.md %})" for details.
+See the section "[Interface ClientEventListener]({{ site.baseurl }}{% link docs/client-platform-events/interface-client-event-listener.md %})" for details.

 There are three overloaded methods to make an RPC call: